 Diagnostic trouble code (DTC) P0422 stands for “Catalyst 2 Efficiency Below Threshold (Bank 1).”
 It indicates that the emissions efficiency of Bank 1 catalytic converters are below the minimum allowable limit.
 This threshold is monitored by the catalyst monitor oxygen sensor, which is located near the catalytic converter’s outlet.

-The purpose of your car’s catalytic converter is to oxygenate the exhaust gases and improve tailpipe emissions.
+The purpose of your car’s catalytic converter is to oxygenate the exhaust gasses and improve tailpipe emissions.
 It is monitored by the catalyst monitor oxygen sensor.

-The powertrain control module (PCM) tracks the switching frequency of the heated oxygen sensors 1 and 2 (front and rear sensors).
+The engine control module (ECM) tracks the switching frequency of the heated oxygen sensors 1 and 2 (front and rear sensors).
 A functional three way catalyst converter typically indicates a low switching frequency of heated oxygen sensor 2.
 The frequency increases as the converter deteriorates.

-The P0422 code is logged when the PCM perceives that the frequency ratio of both heated oxygen sensors 1 and 2 reaches the threshold.
+The P0422 code is logged when the frequency ratio of both heated oxygen sensors 1 and 2 reaches the threshold.

 What are the Common Causes of the P0422 Code?

 Here are some common triggers of the error code P0422: